 At the local level, Departments of Psychology would contribute to the national and international efforts, but also take the opportunity to reimagine their local psychology curriculum in the contexts of both the international/national effort and local community needs.
-Most importantly, the Department’s curriculum should be revised to better align with any international consensus and subsequent national standards revisions regarding psychology capabilities.
+Most importantly, during a regular program review, the Department’s curriculum could be revised to better align with any international consensus and subsequent national standards revisions regarding psychology capabilities.
 In terms of local community needs, Departments could form partnerships with local employer and community organizations to determine local needs (e.g., Hulme and Cranney, in press; Landrum, 2018; Hamilton et al., 2008), which could result in ongoing work-integrated and service learning partnerships, as well as the development of specialist units to provide ‘work-ready’ specialist training.
 In addition, the Department’s leadership team could devise strategies to better support their teaching staff in contexts where (a) research productivity is still prioritized over educational productivity in terms of institutional promotion processes, despite student fees being the primary income for the institution, and (b) undergraduate psychology education is yet to be fully understood and valued by higher education institutions, governments, and society more broadly.
 First steps in this process would include (a) the provision of training to support educators to develop their own PL, and (b) all local stakeholder organizations (including student, employer and local community representatives) to meet to determine actions to collaboratively progress quality undergraduate psychology education outcomes.

 Imagine a future where our undergraduate students graduate with a high level of confidence that they will be able to achieve their personal, professional, and community goals.
 Imagine a future where such graduates are ‘snapped up’ by business and community organizations alike, because such organizations highly value the capabilities that these graduates possess.
 Imagine a future where the general public and governments understand and highly value the discipline and ‘profession’ of psychology, because of the contributions of these psychology graduates.
 This is an outcome worth striving for.

-AUTHOR CONTRIBUTIONS

-JC contributed most to the conceptual development and writing; all other authors contributed approximately equally to the conceptual development and writing.

 REFERENCES

 Altman, I. (1996).
 Higher Education and Psychology in the Millennium.
 Am Psychol.
 51, 371-378. doi: 10.1037/0003-066X.51.4.371